olegp/assetone/README.md

 # AssetOne

-AssetOne packages up CommonJS modules for the browser.
+AssetOne packages up resources as CommonJS modules for the browser.

 ### Usage